RDACollectionsWG/specification/readme.md

 * the collection of all data created by User A
 * the collection of all data approved by the Community B editorial board

 As an open platform, we want all data we produce to be easily shared and reused by the larger community, at all stages of the publication lifecycle.
 Our requirements call for each data object, as well as the collections themselves, to be able to be persistently identified, versioned, carry fine-grained provenance metadata and be validated against a profile, schema or other verifiable criteria.
-To facilitiate reuse, we must be able to:
+To facilitate reuse, we must be able to:

 * describe collection items as machine-actionable data types, independent of their identifier schemes, and the properties of the collection to which they belong.
 * create reusable templates of collection types with standard descriptive properties and capabilities